Spirals-Team/test4repair-experiments/results/Nopol+UnsatGuided/Patches and Analysis/Math/Math57/readme.md

 Average Nb of Removed Tests:0

 Runnin Nopol+UnsatGuided changes the original patch for 15 of the 30 seeds.
-The human patch changes the type of a parameter from int to double to avoid integer overflow, the original and newly generated patches by running Nopol+UnsatGuided add a precondition before the same statement, we think they are incorrect.
+The human patch changes the type of a parameter from int to double to avoid integer overflow, the original and the selected newly generated patch by running Nopol+UnsatGuided add a precondition before the same statement, we think they are incorrect.